marino-multipla/Java_Message_Service/README.md

 # Java_Message_Service
-It is a Java service that allows client to save the conversation #multithreading #socket
+It is a Java Application client/server that allows client to save the conversation.

+#multithreading #socket